isomerpages/mlaw-corp/news/speeches/_posts/2025-09-13-post-Opening Remarks by SPS at SMU LIT Hackathon 2025.md

 ---
-title: Opening Remarks by SPS at SMU LIT Hackathon 2025
+title: Opening Remarks by Mr Eric Chua, Senior Parliamentary Secretary of Ministry of Law and Ministry of Social and Family Development, at the SMU LIT Hackathon 2025
 permalink: /opening-remarks-by-sps-at-smu-lit-hackathon-2025/
 date: 2025-09-13
 layout: post